 In this post we are going to discuss "Neurodiversity".
 Its a bit of a personal post this one, as we have friends and family members within this community.
 But first things first - what is meant by Neurodiversity?

-Also called Neurodivergence - it refers to those people with dyslexia, dyspraxia, ADHD, Autism, or have other similar neurological functions.
+Also called Neurodivergence - it refers to those people with dyslexia, dyspraxia, ADHD, Autism, or with other similar neurological functions.
 They are often referred to as "spectrum" conditions.
-Basically meaning they have a wide range of characteristics, but also share some common features in terms of how people learn and process information.
+Basically meaning they have a wide range of characteristics, but they also share some common features in terms of how they learn and process information.

-However it is importantly to highlight that you should think of some accommodations to support these individuals.
-And to think individually rather than blanket provisions.
-Some examples listed by employers: providing noise-cancelling headphones, voice-to-text and text-to-voice software, mind-mapping software and on-screen reading rulers.
+However, it is important to highlight that you should be aware that you may need some accommodations to support these individuals.
+You should also think individually rather than blanket provisions.
+Some common examples sited by employers include: providing noise-cancelling headphones, voice-to-text and text-to-voice software, mind-mapping software and on-screen reading rulers.

-Moving more broadly the list of prominent companies that have relatively recently reformed their HR processes in order to access access neurodiverse talent, include the likes of: SAP, Hewlett Packard, Microsoft, Ford, and Ernest & Young (Ref 2).
+Some of the more prominent companies that have relatively recently reformed their HR processes in order to access and encourage neurodiverse talent, include the likes of: SAP, Hewlett Packard, Microsoft, Ford, and Ernest & Young (Ref 2).

-Right now and with the exception of a few albeit notable organisations (including those above).
-This is a relatively untapped market.
-If you are finding the well of potential candidates somewhat lower than it might have been in previous years then why not consider if your organisation could not benefit from looking at people in this group (check out the handbook in Resources below).
+Right now and with the exception of a few, albeit notable organisations (including those above) this is a relatively untapped market.
+If you are finding the well of potential candidates somewhat lower than it might have been in previous years then, why not consider if your organisation could benefit from looking at people in this group (and check out the handbook in Resources below).

 1 ACAS UK https://archive.acas.org.uk/neurodiversity